Bryan Reynolds Player Props: Pirates vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 9.2 K/9, the seventh-best in MLB.
+- The pitching staff for the Angels has a collective 9.3 K/9, the seventh-best in the league.

-- The Angels have the 22nd-ranked team ERA among all MLB pitching staffs (4.52).
+- The Angels have the 21st-ranked team ERA across all league pitching staffs (4.50).

-- Angels pitchers combine to give up 120 total home runs at a clip of 1.2 per game (to rank 22nd in baseball).
+- Angels pitchers combine to surrender 121 total home runs at a rate of 1.2 per game (to rank 22nd in the league).

-- The lefty last pitched on Sunday against the Houston Astros, when he threw six innings, allowing four earned runs while giving up five hits.
+- The lefty last appeared on Sunday against the Houston Astros, when he tossed three innings, allowing one earned run while giving up five hits.

-- In 17 games this season, the 24-year-old has put up a 4.42 ERA and 11.1 strikeouts per nine innings, while allowing a batting average of .238 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.